felixhagspiel/webrtc-tutorial/client-js-tutorial.md

     }

 The STUN-server is needed to setup the peer-connection because of NAT (if you want to know more about why we need STUN-server [read this article](http://www.html5rocks.com/en/tutorials/webrtc/infrastructure/?redirect_from_locale=de)).
 In this case we use one of Google's STUN-servers.
-Now we add our medai-stream to the connection (it is important to that at this point and not after the connection was established):
+Now we add our media-stream to the connection (it is important to do that at this point and not after the connection was established):

 	// add media-stream to peerconnection
 	peerConnection.addStream(myStream);